 Quite often, many of us try to keep that anger buried within.
 We don’t want to let it out.
 And as a result, what it does is build up.
 Imagine your rage as soda, and you are the bottle that has been shaken.
-When you explode due to finally opening it up, you will discover that there is a colossal eruption.

 Let that anger out now by:

 - Joining a support group to rant (Fell Free To Rant In My Private Forum)

 Joining a support group to just rant is a great way to get what you have off your chest.
 You have to understand that you are not the only one who has dealt with a narcissistic person in the past.

 By joining these groups, you will have people who actually understand the pain and suffering you may be going through.

 One of the few things YOU DO NOT WANT TO DO is fight this inner battle alone.
 Reach out to others who, too, are suffering and learn to be each others hand up in this psychological battlefield!